michaelalfaro/200-r-bootcamp/index.md

 ### Schedule

-The course sessions will be held across four days, Sept 22, 23, 29, and 30.
-Each day, there will be a Zoom instruction session in the morning from 9:30 until roughly 11:30, and there will be an online support/co-working session in the afternoon to work on the assigned exercises with your peers.
-These sessions will be supported by current EEB grad students and postdocs, and they are intended to be a supportive and friendly way to get your questions answered.
-Timing on the afternoon sessions is TBD, but they are informal and you can step out for a while if you need to, so feel free to schedule committee meetings on these afternoons.
+The course sessions will be held Sept 14th and 17th in the LaKretz Garden Pavilion 101 from 9:00 AM to 4:00 PM.
+The days will be divided into lectures in the morning and lab sessions in the afternoon.
+The afternoon sessions will be supported by current EEB grad students and postdocs, and they are intended to be a supportive and friendly way to get your questions answered.

 The purpose of the bootcamp is to get you up and running with R, and to teach you some basic programming.
 We don't expect any background knowledge (beyond what you learn from the assigned prep work), and we are not evaluating or judging you.
 It will be a supportive and inclusive environment, with the sole purpose of giving you a boost in your graduate work.
 We will ask you to complete and submit some exercises, since this is very much a 'learn by doing' topic, but we are not assigning letter grades.